holographicSol/OmegaFindv2/README.md

     be ignored.
 Recurive depth specification will likely be in an update soon.

     [ Interact ]
-    Great care has been taken for special custom displaying of tables and has been implemented so that output does not get lost in the terminal buffer if there should be many lines of output.
+    Great care has been taken for special custom displaying of tables which has been implemented so that output does not get lost in the terminal buffer if there should be many lines of output.
     However this default behaviour can be turned of using -I which may be useful if